EDUC5475 Science Curriculum II

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the a reflective analysis of a video of the pre-service teacher's own teaching practice, an action research task related to high school students' conceptions of science and learning in science, and professional conduct components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a reflective analysis of a video of the pre-service teacher's own teaching practice, an action research task related to high school students' conceptions of science and learning in science, and professional conduct components.

 Supplementary assessment is not available in this unit.